Homemade Taco Seasoning

 This homemade taco seasoning is super simple and easy.
 Whip up a batch and store it in your pantry for quick access when cooking tacos, burritos, nachos and more!

 We are a taco family.
 We could eat tacos for days and never get sick of them.
-Chicken tacos, beef tacos, shrimp tacos…we love them all.
+Chicken tacos, ground beef tacos, shrimp tacos…we love them all.
 Having my homemade taco seasoning mix on hand makes for quick and easy to whip up a batch of Chicken Taco Salad, Taco Stuffed Bread or Slow Cooker Chicken Tacos any day of the week.

-Homemade Taco Seasoning Recipe
+Ingredients for my Homemade Taco Seasoning Recipe

 - chili powder